 The EIT Awards reward successful innovations, entrepreneurial start-ups, and graduates from EIT-labelled education programmes within KICs.
 It showcases EIT success stories and enhances awareness of the EIT.
-As part of the joint actions with the EIC, the Women Leadership Award will be jointly awarded in 2024.
+The next edition of the EIT Awards is foreseen for 2026.
+As part of the joint actions with the EIC, the Women Leadership Award will be jointly awarded annually.

 A dedicated communications campaign across the EIT's communications channels will support the EIT Awards and the joint Women Leadership Award with the EIC.
 The EIT Awards campaign will showcase the nominees and their ground-breaking innovations.
 This will not only help promote the EIT Community activities that have supported them but also inspire the next generation of entrepreneurs and innovators across Europe.
-To highlight the new joint Women Leadership Award with the EIC, a joint communication campaign will be executed.
-A distinct visual identity that showcases EIT-EIC collaboration will be developed.
+To highlight the second edition of the joint Women Leadership Award with the EIC, a joint communication campaign will be executed.